 Now let's use our RequestLine parser with Zeek.
-For that we first need to prepare some input, and get Zeek to load the required Spicy plugin.
-Then we can use the grammar that we already got to add a new protocol analyzer to Zeek.
+For that we need to prepare some input and then we can use the grammar that we already got to add a new protocol analyzer to Zeek.

 Preparations

 Because Zeek works from network packets, we first need a packet trace with the payload we want to parse.
 We can't just use a normal HTTP session as our simple parser wouldn't go further than just the first line of the protocol exchange and then bail out with an error.
 So instead, for our example we create a custom packet trace with a TCP connection that carries just a single HTTP request line as its payload: